 “I love the effervescence and excitement that Year 2 children always have.
 Their limitless enthusiasm for everything we learn really makes me proud of the progress they make.
 I love being able to facilitate the learning of a whole theme through the various lenses of different subjects.
 The children become real experts in the different aspects of what they are learning”.

-Sarah Hansen, Year 2 teacher at North Zealand International School.
+April Warren, Year 2 teacher at North Zealand International School.

 Year 2 builds on the great learning experiences our children have had in Year 1.
 In Year 2 the children extend the knowledge, skills and understanding they built in all of the International Primary Curriculum (IPC) subject areas as well as the foundational reading and writing skills that come in Year 1.
 Find out more about what happens in Year 2 by listening to our webinar by Louise Norup (former Year 2 class teacher).